Top Benefits and Free Services for Seniors in Oregon

 The Oregon Money Management Program delivers free financial services statewide.
 Representative payees manage federal benefits and ensure proper allocation.
 Bill-pay services support short and long-term financial stability.
 Income Cap Trusts help seniors above Medicaid limits access services.

 Trained volunteers work directly with clients through local providers.
 They monitor public benefits usage, ensure basic needs coverage, and prevent financial abuse.
-These services protect seniors' assets while maintaining their independence.
+These services protect seniors' assets and help them stay independent.

 Comparison table